periode/thesis/oldnotes/spring_2020.md

 - ~~what are the useful conceptual tools that i use from the research on e-lit (e.g. combinations, potential, interactivity, ... **check the book by hannes bajohr, code und Konzept**)?~~ these tools are cayley's vocabulary, syntax, structure

 - are existing theories applicable? to what extent do we need to modify them? to what extent do we need new ones?
-- - theories for what? theories to explain *how* source code can be a means of creating aesthetic objects. <- **this is important**
+- - theories for what? theories to explain *how* source code can be a means of creating aesthetic objects. <- **this is important** -> this is the one i need to put together
 - ~~what are the notions of literature? text, fiction, account, figure, materiality, author, literarity, context, commitment (?), fragment (**this one works with source code modules**, in space rather than time)~~ these are too rigid to use at the onset of the research

 ### typology